hola/challenge_haggling/README.md

 The module won't be allowed to learn, i.e. to keep any data persistent between sessions.

 See [example.js](src/example.js) for a very simple example of a negotiation script.
-It will accept any offer that allows it to receive at least half of the total value; otherwise it simply demands all items with nonzero value.
+It will accept any offer that allows it to receive at least half of the total value; otherwise, it simply demands all items with nonzero value.
 It also demonstrates the use of the `log` function.

 ### Testing

 The [haggle.js](src/haggle.js) script allows you to stage negotiations between two human agents, between a human and a script, and between two scripts.
 Run it with `--help` to see what it can do.
-You should run `npm install` in the `src` directory to instal the required modules.
+You should run `npm install` in the `src` directory to install the required modules.

-We are going to judge the contest by running negotiations pariwise between the submitted solutions.
+We are going to judge the contest by running negotiations pairwise between the submitted solutions.
 We hope to run at least two sessions for each possible pair, but if we receive a lot of solutions, we might have to resort to a different tournament system to make testing feasible.
 The exact details of the tournament system will be announced later.
 In any case, what matters is the total value that the solution receives from all the deals it makes, not “wins” or “losses”.
 The winning script is the one that manages to accumulate the most value from all the deals it strikes.

 For the final testing, we will use the default parameters of the testing script, that is, 3 object types, between 1 and 5 objects of each type, the total value for each partner $10, and a limit of 5 rounds.
 We recommend that solutions support all combinations of parameters that are allowed by the test script.